Proton Drive: History

 Proton Drive's development began in 2019, supported by a grant from the European Union's Horizon 2020 research and innovation program.

 A beta version of the Proton Drive service was launched to paid Proton subscribers on November 16, 2020, and opened to non-paid users in June 2021.

 In October 2021, the Proton Drive web app underwent an independent security audit by Securitum.
 During August and September 2022, Proton Drive Android and iOS apps were also independently audited by Securitum.

 The service exited beta and launched publicly via web app on September 22, 2022, followed by the release of iOS and Android apps on December 7, 2022.

 The source code for the Android and iOS apps was open-sourced on March 2, 2023, along with the publication of the security audits.

-On 16 May 2023, Proton Drive launched a version control feature that allows users to restore older versions of their files, and launched a Windows app on July 12, 2023.
+On May 16, 2023, Proton Drive launched a version control feature that allows users to restore older versions of their files, and launched a Windows app on July 12, 2023.
 A desktop app for macOS was released on November 23, 2023.
 A photo backup feature for Android was added on December 7, 2023.

 On February 20, 2024, Proton Drive increased the storage limits for its free plan from 1GB to 5GB.

-On July 3, 2024, Proton released Docs in Proton Drive, an end-to-end encrypted, real-time collaborative, document editor feature.
-In August, the company launched Proton Drive for Business offering real-time cloud collaboration for teams.
+On July 3, 2024, Proton released Proton Docs in Proton Drive, an end-to-end encrypted, real-time collaborative, document editor feature.
+In August, the company launched Proton Drive for Business, offering real-time cloud collaboration for teams.

+On December 4, 2025, Proton launched Proton Sheets, a companion service for Proton Docs allowing for spreadsheet creation.